statusrow/statusrow.github.io/_posts/2018-03-04-flying-through-february.md

 * It’s been a press-heavy month with [Status Row mentioned][press] in the University of Hertfordshire news, Watford London UK, ISS Waste Week, Outdoors Radar, Essex TV and Bernews!
 So excited to be sharing our story so far and wide.

 ## Coming up
+* We're planning another speaking event, this time alongside the inspirational [Alex Mason][alex] at the Canvas Cafe.
+Planned for the end of April- we'll confirm the date and where you can buy tickets soon.
-* We started working on organising a screening of A Plastic Ocean for two dates in May.
-We'll let you all know about tickets soon so make sure you’re following us on [Facebook][facebook] and [Twitter][twitter] so you don’t miss any information.
+* We started working on organising a screening of A Plastic Ocean for two dates in May and will be announcing dates & where you can get your ticket shortly.
 * We'll be getting wet in the pool during our Sea Survival training with First Class Sailing next weekend.
 * Caroline will be giving another talk about our mission at [Wonerdbly][wonderbly].
+* Make sure you’re following us on [Facebook][facebook] and [Twitter][twitter] as we'll be announcing details of all events here.

 Many thanks to everyone who has [supported us][support] this month and make sure to keep those questions and messages pouring in!